flyx/nix-flakes-go-plugins/part3.md

 {% endhighlight %}

 This should give us a nice `result`.
-People on Linux can run this via `wine`:
+People on Linux can run this via `wine`, or so I'm told:

 {% highlight bash %}
 nix run nixpkgs#wine.wineWowPackages.stable -- result/bin/windows_amd64/image-server.exe